 Showing posts with label KIVA.
 Show all posts

-Saturday, May 31, 2014
+May 31, 2014

 Takeaway from KIVA

 The poor and the weakest fight harder for survival, so they deserve more.
-They need only a little money to set up a business that can dramatically improve their standard of life.
+They need only a little money to set up a business that can dramatically improve their standard of living.
 This is where commercial capital isn't willing or able to serve.
 Milaap in India and KIVA are one of the best start-up ideas I've seen.
 They are doing humanitarian work and completely benefiting all the stakeholders.

 The smallest deed is better than the greatest intention. - John Burroughs